eqlabs/pathfinder/README.md

 # Welcome to Pathfinder

-A StarkNet full node giving you a trusted view into the StarkNet network.
+A StarkNet full node giving you a trusted view of the StarkNet.

-Pathfinder is currently in alpha but is already usable today.
+Pathfinder is currently in alpha so expect some rough edges but it is already usable today!

 ## Features

-## Roadmap
+- access the full StarkNet state history
+- verifies state using L1
+- Ethereum-like RPC API
+- call StarkNet functions locally

 ## Feedback

+We appreciate any feedback, especially during this alpha period.
+This includes any documentation issues, feature requests and bugs that you may encounter.

+For help or to submit bug reports or feature requests, please open an issue or alternatively visit the StarkNet [discord channel](https://discord.com/invite/uJ9HZTUk2Y).

 ## Installation